 If you would like to receive mail, please have it sent by Fed-Ex so that it reaches you while you are here.
 We are unable to forward mail once you have left Lotus Garden.

 There are US Postal Service offices in Stanley and in Luray.
-There is a UPS office in Luray at the Christian Book Store (ask in office for directions).
-Fedex and DHL offices are located in Harrisonburg (40 miles away).
+UPS, Fedex, and DHL offices are located in Harrisonburg (40 miles away).

 Smoking, Alcohol and Recreational Drugs

 Smoking is permitted only on the far side of the creek nearest Pine Grove Road, just outside the bridge entrance to the land.
 Please place your burned out cigarette butts in a trash bin.